 - Withholding of grades/transcripts,

 - Inability to obtain or purchase parking permits,

 - Booting/Towing/impounding of the vehicle,

 - Disciplinary action via Student Affairs or Human Resources.

 Payment of parking fines may be made online, by mail or at the Parking Office in Grace Watson Hall.
 Parking fines that have been transferred to a student account must be paid at the Student Financial Services office in University Services Center (USC).
 Payment methods accepted at Student Financial Services are cash and checks only.
 MasterCard and Visa payments can be made by visiting the eServices website.
 All citation payments remitted by mail should include the citation along with the payment.
 Checks should be made payable to RIT, and should include name and citation number on the check.
-Cash should never be sent through the mail.

 The New Employee Parking Enforcement Process will be implemented as of July 1, 2017.
 This process is important for the following reasons: